yjlo123/runtime-tutorial/raw.md

 ```

 ### User Key Press
-There is a special value, `lastkey`, which records the user's last pressed key code.
+There is a special value, `$lastkey`, which records the user's last pressed key code.
 ```runtime-embedded-box-0-300
 prt 'Press an arrow key'
 #start